Explore easy Indian ingredient substitutions to make authentic dishes at home with pantry staples, and enjoy the flavors of India!

 Cumin is used in cuisines all over the world.
 It has a distinctive earthy and warming flavor and aroma.

-Curry Leaves (kari patta)
+Curry leaves (kari patta)

 Curry leaves, also known as kari patta, are small, fragrant, somewhat citrusy leaves that grow wild in India, but are difficult to find in the West unless you visit an Indian grocery store.